 The menu’s a little dated, with an emphasis on British classics (circa 1980) rather than the Gastropub feel the website pushes.
 The menu I sourced online prior to visiting wasn’t the same as the restaurant menu which was a bit odd, but plenty of choice nonetheless.
 We booked a table in advance for 7:30pm, finding the restaurant itself gently buzzing when we arrived.

 I decided to embrace the retro vibes with a starter of Prawn Cocktail (£6.50).
 Presented neatly, the sauce was creamy as hoped with a generous amount of prawns.
 My main of Monkfish with Pak Choi (£24) was quite obscure compared to the other mains available (fish pie, steak, chicken supreme etc).
 Although a nice piece of flavourful fish, the squid rings were on the chewy side and I was totally confused by the pomegranate seeds.
 Dessert took form in the shape of 3 Cheese Board (£8) including cheddar, goats cheese, and Brie.
 For fans of 80’s desserts, try the Black Forrest Gateaux.

 What overnight retreat is complete without a visit to the spa?
 Hidden within the main hotel, the bright relaxation area (free to use for all hotel guests) has very recently been renovated and offers everything you could need for a peaceful visit.
 As well as a swimming pool, we found a sauna, steam room, various thermal rooms, and rainforest showers.

-I don’t post much about the world outside of Brum, but this overall was an experience I wanted to share.
-Mega love to my friends for planning this amazing weekend.
+Appreciate this combines food and spas, but this overall was an experience I wanted to share.
+Mega love to my friend for planning this amazing weekend for us.